European filter classification

 How can one establish, as the end-user, whether a filter will provide the envisaged air quality?
-Throughout Europe, air filters are classified according to two standards: EN779:2002 for course and fine filters, and EN1822:2009 for HEPA and ULPA filters.
+Throughout Europe, air filters are classified according to two standards: EN779:2012 for course and fine filters, and EN1822:2009 for HEPA and ULPA filters.
 Filters that are tested for compliance with these standards naturally meet stringent requirements.
 During such tests, the filters are exposed to circumstances which indicate precisely how they will perform in practice.
 As the customer, it is a comforting thought to know that all the products AFPRO Filters supplies are compliant with European classification.
 The filters are tested in both our own and independent laboratories.
 Furthermore, AFPRO Filters complies with the stringent requirements of the Eurovent certification programme.
 This guarantees that the actual filter performance is in line with the specifications presented.
-Further details of the Eurovent certification programme can be found on page 9.

-The EN779:2002 standard is used for the classification of course and fine filters.
+The EN779:2012 standard is used for the classification of course and fine filters.
 This is based on the average efficiency of the filters.
-EN779:2002 allocates course filters to the classes G1 to G4. and fine filters to the classes F5 to F9.
+EN779:2012 allocates course filters to the classes G1 to G4. and fine filters to the classes F5 to F9.

 The EN1822:2009 standard classifies HEPA and ULPA filters.